big img

 What Is Keratoconus

-Keratoconus is a degenerative condition of the cornea which causes it to bulge outward taking on more of a cone shape verses a dome shape.
+Keratoconus is a degenerative condition of the cornea which causes it to bulge outward taking on more of a cone shape versus a dome shape.
 As the cornea bulges, the collagen tissue which gives the cornea its shape begins to stretch and break.
 This results in a thinner, more unstable, cornea.
-Kraff Eye Institute offers approved in 2016, the Avedro KXL system, combining an eye drop containing riboflavin (vitamin b2) with a UV light, helps to strengthen the collagen tissue in the cornea and prevents further stretching and weakening.

-Symptoms can vary so it is recommended that you consult with an eye specialist who can assess and diagnosis the condition.
-Some signs of Keratoconus may include;
+Symptoms can vary so it is recommended that you consult with an eye specialist who can assess and diagnose the condition.
+Some signs of keratoconus may include:

 • Constant and regularly changing refractive errors with increasing astigmatism

-• Blurry vision that may not be correctable with glasses or contact lenses
+• Blurred or distorted vision that may not be correctable with glasses or contact lenses

 • Increased light sensitivity